 “The doctor didn’t do anything, just told me to rest.
 Nothing I wouldn’t have figured out on my own.
 He did give me some medicine, though.”

 Gareth shook his head.

 “No?”
 Roman asked, studying Gareth.
+His face fell.
 “Tell me it wasn’t Carujan Oil.”

 “Clear liquid.
 Kinda thick and sticky.
 Smells and tastes like goblin piss.”